VIA Technologies: Products

 By the mid-1990s, VIA's business focused on integrated chipsets for the PC market.
 Among PC users then, VIA was best known for its motherboard (core-logic) chipsets.
 However, VIA's products include audio controllers, network/connectivity controllers, low-power CPUs, and even CD/DVD-writer chipsets.
-PC and peripheral vendors such as ASUS then bought the chipsets for inclusion into their own product brands.
+PC and peripheral vendors such as ASUS then bought the chipsets for inclusion into its own product brands.

 In the late 1990s, VIA began diversifying its core-logic business, and the company made business acquisitions forming a CPU division, graphics division, and a sound division.
 As advances in silicon manufacturing continue to increase the level of integration and functionality in chipsets, VIA acquired these divisions at the time to remain competitive in the core-logic market.

 VIA has produced multiple x86 compatible CPUs, through its acquisitions of Cyrix and Centaur Technology.
 VIA produces CPUs through the Zhaoxin joint venture.
 Many of the CPUs are BGA chips sold pre-soldered onto a motherboard.
 Some of the VIA x86 processors also contain an undocumented Alternate Instruction Set.